-1. Indicator title Number of Inspections conducted within Automotive, Chemicals Materials and Mechanicals (CMM), Electro- technical and legal Metrology business units.
+1. Indicator title Number of Inspections conducted within Automotive, Chemicals Materials and Mechanicals (CMM), Electro- , technical and legal Metrology business units.
 2. Short definition The number of inspections carried out to determine, whether any or all of the requirements of a compulsory specification are met, by sampling regulated products on the market and examining them against the relevant compulsory specification.
 An inspection may be conducted physically or remotely, evidence of which shall be kept on file.
 3. Source/collection Manual Inspection Records or CRM Inspection Electronic of data records 4.
-Method of Counting and adding the number of increations not increater Counting and adding the number of inspections per inspector calculation in a given cycle 5.
-Means of Inspection records and electronic inspection registers verification 6.
+Method of Counting and adding the number of inspections per inspector calculation in a given cycle 5.
+Means of Inspection records and electronic inspection registers verification , , Determines compliance to requirements of compularity 6.
 Assumptions Determines compliance to requirements of compulsory specifications.
 7. Disaggregation of N/A Beneficiaries 8.
 Spatial N/A Transformation 9.
-Calculation Type Cumulative 10 L ood Automotive CMM Electro technical and Logal Materiany 10.
-Lead Automotive, CMM, Electro-technical and Legal Metrology 11.
-Reporting cycle Quarterly 12.
-Desired 20 995 performance responsibility
+Calculation Type Cumulative 10.Lead Automotive, CMM, Electro-technical and Legal Metrology 11.Reporting cycle Quarterly 12.
+Desired 20 995 performance periorillance imported and exported canned fishery and meat productions in accordance with the compulsor specification and procedures 2.
+Short definition % Number of inspections conducted on consignments productions of canned fish, canned meat in accordance with a compulsory specification, divisional procedures and application. specification and procedures 2.
+Short definition % Number of inspections conducted on consignments productions of canned fish, canned meat in accordance with ory 2.
+Short definition % Number of inspections conducted on consignments productions of canned fish, canned meat in accordance with productions of canned fish, canned meat in accordance with or compulsory specification, divisional procedures and applica the jesinpanes, eperanes, annerena processies ana appines ble legislation.
+A production consists of packages/containers of various ous quantities of a specific product with a specific production code.
+3. Source/collection of data ally captured inspection report 4.
+Method of calculation Percentage of Number of productions or consignments inspec ted as a percentage of number of productions or consignme nts declared by the importer or producer 5.
+Means of Verification Inspection records and electronic inspection records 6.
+Assumptions Increase compliance to compulsory specifications and techni ical regulations.
+Minimize the risk to the consumer and proactive ely/ detect the non-complying products.
+7. Disaggregation of N/A. Beneficiaries 8.
+Spatial Transformation N/A 9.
+Calculation Type Cumulative 10.
+Reporting cycle Quarterly and annual basis reports are generated 11.
+Desired performance To inspect all productions of canned fish and meat produced l in South Africa.
+12. Indicator The General Manager of the Division. responsibility

-13. Indicator
+13.Indicator Divisional General Managers responsibility